rustfoundation/foundation.rust-lang.org/news/announcing-the-safety-critical-rust-consortium.md

   ### How can I ask another question and/or get involved?

-Interested organizations, individuals, and Rust Foundation Members are invited to express interest in joining or submit further questions via email at [contact@rustfoundation.org](contact@rustfoundation.org).
+Interested organizations, individuals, and Rust Foundation Members are invited to get in touch with us via email at [contact@rustfoundation.org](contact@rustfoundation.org).

 ---